Nostin/react-unit-testing/README.md

 What if we were to extend the requirements?
 Display additional messages to the user in the following situations:

-- "You are a child" if the date entered is less than 18 years from today's date
+- `You are a child` if the date entered is less than 18 years from today's date
-- "You are very old" if the date entered is more than 100 years from today's date
+- `You are very old` if the date entered is more than 100 years from today's date

 Say you have inherited this code base from me and have been asked to implement the above enhancements.